tristan-zander/runback/PLANNED_FEATURES.md

 ### League
 The league service will enable admins to setup leagues that players can participate in for points.
-Players will play their matches over a set period of time, playing their matches as directed.
+Players will play their matches over a set period of time, starting their matches as directed.
 Alternatively, players can decide to start matches with anyone that they like at any time, working more like a ranked ladder.
 At the end of a league, points are tallyed and a leaderboard is posted in the relevant Discord channel.